null mins read

 Parenting in the age of digital technology becomes much more challenging due to these devices.
 Some studies even go far as to suggest that excessive technology causes temporary or permanent harm to a developing kid’s mind.
 Thus, it’s no surprise that a large number of parents nowadays have similar complaints regarding the overuse of computers and mobile phones.
 Some common downfalls of excessive technology are:

-- Increase in anxiety and body image issues – Social media and other online spaces have created an epidemic of low self-esteem and body image issues among young teens and teenagers.
+Social media and other online spaces have created an epidemic of low self-esteem and body image issues among young teens and teenagers.
 In this virtual world, your desirability and popularity are equated with the number of likes or comments you garner.
 It’s a never-ending competition to remain relevant, join the latest trend, and do what others are doing.
 Kids look at same-aged people and begin to compare themselves to them subconsciously.
 It prompts them to buy similar things, lose weight, go on diets, and much more.
 And even when they achieve that goal, they are quickly bombarded with hundreds more.

-- Poor academic performance: One of the major parenting and technology problems arises when a child shows poor academic performance.
+One of the major parenting and technology problems arises when a child shows poor academic performance.
 The internet provides numerous easy distractions that lead to kids wasting their time being online instead of studying.
 Did you know that social media scrolling provides a similar dopamine hit as receiving a prize?
 This feeling of reward is the prevalent cause of the rising internet addiction among teenagers.

-- Less family face-to-face interaction – An increasingly concerning issue of digital technology is the reduction of human interactions.
+An increasingly concerning issue of digital technology is the reduction of human interactions.
 Mobile phones and television often lead to kids avoiding face-to-face interactions with their families.
 Small kids are often seen glued to tv even when they visit someone else’s house.
 Watching tv while eating can lead to extreme habits where a child will refuse to eat unless a show runs in front of their eyes.

-- Increased Sleep disorders – Restlessness and poor sleep are commonly seen among older teenagers.
+Restlessness and poor sleep are commonly seen among older teenagers.
 Insomnia can result due to staying up all night playing games, watching a video, or having a fitful sleep due to notifications at night.
 The light from the device also messes with the natural circadian cycle of the body, causing further sleep disorders.

-- Bullying: Bullying and hate are much more common online than in person.
+Bullying and hate are much more common online than in person.
 It takes a second to leave a spiteful comment under a photo or to send a vile message in the inbox.
 Furthermore, anonymous accounts can be easily deactivated and rendered untraceable.

-- Poor attention: Kids have become habituated to having one or more devices turned on during all activities, including eating.
+Kids have become habituated to having one or more devices turned on during all activities, including eating.
 Doing two things at once leads to less attention span among children.
 Parents often find them not listening to their words or not paying attention to what’s on their plate as they focus on the phone in their hand.

 All these lead to increased stress and anxiety among kids, and in turn, their parents.